allannjuguna/Data-Mining/README.md

 	df.shape  # gives the number of rows and columns (r,c) eg. (569,32)
 	df.info()  # Print a concise summary of a DataFrame.
 This method prints information about a DataFrame including the index dtype and columns, non-null values and memory usage df.value_counts() # Counts unique records in the dataset i.e eliminates duplicates then counts df['gender'].value_counts()  # counts unique records in the specified column (removes duplicates then counts the records.
-It also gives count for each occurence e.g Male : 80 ,Female :90)
+It also gives count for each occurence e.g Male : 80 ,Female :90) - returns a dict
 	```

 * `Checking for and removing duplicates`